Jumplead/ember-cli-deploy-consul-kv-index/README.md

 ### What does activation do?

-When *ember-cli-deploy-consul-kv-index* uploads a file to Consul, it uploads it under the key defined by a combination of the two config properties `namespaceToken` and `revisionKey`.
+When *@jumplead/ember-cli-deploy-consul-kv-index* uploads a file to Consul, it uploads it under the key defined by a combination of the two config properties `namespaceToken` and `revisionKey`.